emrahaykat/SahaBT/README.txt

   -PhoneNumber"5555555"
   -SubmitForm

-Importing the project into the Eclipse IDE
+Importing and execute the project
 --------------------------
+  -First install maven plugin on eclipse.
+Here is a detailed explanation:http://toolsqa.com/java/maven/how-to-install-maven-eclipse-ide/
   -You should import the project into eclipse as maven project.
   -You should change the chromedriver path which is in SetUp() function under UserAction.java Change the code below as where is your chromedriver.
    System.setProperty("webdriver.chrome.driver", "C:\\Users\\emrah\\workspace\\gittigidiyor\\resources\\chromedriver.exe");
-  -To run the project, you need to run the UserAction.java class run as junit.
+  -To run the project, you need to run the UserAction.java class run as Junit Test.